Trench coat: Second World War

 During the Second World War, officers of the United Kingdom continued to use the trench coat on the battlefield in inclement weather.
-Other nations also developed trench coat style jackets, notably the United States and the Soviet Union, and other armies of continental Europe such as Belgium, France, Germany, Greece, the Netherlands, Poland (and are often seen in war zone photographs in the 1939-40 era, even worn by troops on the attack), although as the war progressed, in the field shorter "field jackets" became more popular, including garments such as the Denison smock used by British commandos, paratroopers, and snipers and the M1941/M1943 field jackets used by the US Army.
-These garments were shorter and more practical than the trench coat, and as such they allowed the wearer to be more mobile.
+Other nations also developed trench coat style jackets, notably the United States and the Soviet Union, and other armies of continental Europe such as Belgium, France, Germany, Greece, the Netherlands, Poland (and are often seen in war zone photographs in the 1939-40 era, even being worn by troops on the attack).
+As the war progressed, shorter "field jackets" became more popular, such as the Denison smock worn by British commandos, paratroopers, and snipers, and the M1941/M1943 field jackets in the US Army: these shorter garments allowed more mobility.

 Later

 Trench coats have remained fashionable in the decades following the Second World War.
-Their original role as part of an army officer's uniform lent the trench coat a businesslike respectability, although many prefer to tie the belt in front (rather than use the buckle) to project a more casual look than strict military dress.
+Their original role as part of an army officer's uniform lent the trench coat a businesslike respectability, although many prefer to tie the belt instead of buckling it, for a more casual look.
 Humphrey Bogart's Rick Blaine from Casablanca and Peter Sellers' Inspector Clouseau wore the trench coat in the public eye.
-Often, a fedora or an ushanka (during colder weather) was also worn.
-In the 1960s, radical intellectuals wore trench coats over black turtleneck sweaters, while some Mods wore trench coats as fashionable overcoats, as an alternative to the fishtail parka or Crombie.
-Streakers and flashers often prefer trench coats since they conceal the wearers’ lack of undergarments and can be opened quickly when the exhibitionists are ready to expose themselves.
+In colder weather it is often worn with a hat such as a fedora or ushanka.

 While similar, the heavy metal and Goth fashion trend of black oilcloth dusters are incorrectly referred to as trench coats.
-Early media reports of the 1999 Columbine High School massacre initially associated the perpetrators (Eric Harris and Dylan Klebold) with members of the "Trenchcoat Mafia", a group of outliers who allegedly wore conspicuous black Australian oilcloth dusters.
+Early media reports of the 1999 Columbine High School massacre initially associated the perpetrators (Eric Harris and Dylan Klebold) with the school's "Trenchcoat Mafia", a clique who allegedly wore conspicuous black Australian oilcloth dusters.
 In the copycat W. R. Myers High School shooting days later, it was rumoured the shooter had worn a trench coat.
-In the wake of these incidents, many public schools in the US forbade students from wearing trench coats, both because of their cultural associations and on the grounds that they could be used to conceal weapons.
+In the wake of these incidents, many public schools in the US forbade students from wearing trench coats, both for their cultural associations and because they could conceal weapons.

-Popular culture

-Doctor Who involved trench coats being worn by the Doctor during their fourth, war, thirteenth, and fourteenth incarnations.
-One was also worn by Sacha Dhawan's version of the Master when posing as a Nazi on the episode Spyfall.
-Some were also worn by their companion Sarah Jane Smith in The Sarah Jane Adventures, and also by Amy Pond in the episode Vincent and the Doctor and Tegan Jovanka in the episode The Power of the Doctor.